 And one of the most popular solutions has become application programming interfaces (APIs).
 In Bank Director’s 2021 Technology Survey, 63% of banks report using APIs.

 APIs function as passageways between software systems that facilitate data exchanges; in simpler terms, they allow systems to talk to each other.
 Layering APIs on top of legacy core systems allow them to interact with disparate third-party technology companies almost instantly, among other capabilities.

-Finzly, a London-based alternative core provider, advocates that banks not break their core contracts.
+Finzly, a Charlotte, North Carolina-based alternative core provider, advocates that banks not break their core contracts.
 The company’s Director of Marketing Suja Ramakrishnan says, “The core has been designed for certain functions.
 Let’s allow it to do what it is made to do and build a new innovation layer on top of it to let [the bank] do what it wants to do.”

 Finzly integrates with a bank’s existing core via API calls.
 It’s hosted on Amazon Web Services, so no on-site installation is required.
 Once integration is complete, a bank can access Finzly’s products, as well as ancillary technologies that handle payments, account opening, foreign exchange and commercial business needs.
 “Alternative cores are breeding grounds for innovation,” Ramakrishnan adds.

 U.S. legacy cores aren’t standing on the sidelines, watching foreign fintechs provide the technology their bank clients are asking for.